SdlangInitiative/sdlang-js/README.md

 # Overview

+MESSAGE: I'm so sorry it was broken for that long lmfao, I wonder why the tests were passing fine.

 This is the official TS/JS port of [SdlangSharp](https://github.com/BradleyChatha/SdlangSharp) which aims to behave and keep as close to the API of SdlangSharp as possible.